mikroskeem/nightsnack/README.md

 ## Set up
 You probably won't need to set up, because this is going to be a service.

-BitTorrent Sync API Key (request it from their site), MongoDB, modules from `requrements.txt` and good uplink are required.
+Youtube Data API key, BitTorrent Sync API Key (request it from their site), MongoDB, modules from `requrements.txt` and good uplink are required.

 ## Screenshot